bnouman/NewsClassifierBERT/README.md

 ## Deployment

-To create a simple web app interface using Gradio:

-Code already added in the notebook file for deployment.
+Deployment has been made already in the notebook file.

 ---